Frequently Asked Questions

 Taxpayers with disabilities may qualify for special assistance completing their tax return, including assistance from an IRS office, a Colorado VITA site, or an AARP Tax Assistance site.

 The IRS tax deadline is April 15 each year.
-You need to file your taxes on or before April 15 to receive your tax credit money without delay.
-But remember, the sooner you file your tax return, the sooner you’ll be able to get your money back.
-If you expect to receive a W-2 or other tax forms (like a 1099), make sure you wait until you have those with you before you start your tax return.
-If you think you need more time to file your taxes, you can request an extension from the IRS.
-You can request an extension by filling out Form 4868.
+The sooner you file your tax return, the sooner you’ll be able to get your refund.
+If you expect to receive a W-2, make sure you wait until you have those with you before you start your tax return.
+If you think you need more time to file your taxes, you can request an extension from the IRS with Form 4868.
+Colorado allows an automatic extension until October 15.

 Even if you make little income and are not required to file a tax return, you likely qualify for tax credits.
 You are especially likely to qualify for tax credits if you have children.
 To claim this money, you need to file a tax return.
 Filing a tax return may also serve as useful documentation when applying for other benefits, like financial aid for college or a home loan.

-The earned income tax credit and the child tax credit are available to people who cannot be claimed as a dependent on another person's tax return.
-Most individuals who are full-time students between the ages of 19-24 are someone else's dependent (typically their parent or guardian) — unless they can prove that they pay for over half of their living expenses, including housing, food, medical/dental, and personal expenses.
+If you are a full-time student are full-time between the ages of 19-24 year old, you are likely a dependent (of a parent or guardian) — unless you can show that you pay for over half of your own living expenses, including housing, food, medical and dental care, and personal expenses.

 It is possible to file your tax return on paper and mail it to the IRS.
 However, it may take much longer to process your tax return, so it will take much longer to get your cash back.
 The IRS strongly recommends that tax filers file their tax return online whenever possible.
 Taxpayers with smartphones can use the mobile application "IRS2Go" to file their federal taxes and the Revenue Online website on their mobile browsers to file their Colorado state taxes.